NikhilNarayana/Melee-YouTube-Uploader/README.md

 * Save and load form values
 * Load old submissions from history
 * Save a queue to be uploaded later
-* Melee, Ultimate, and Custom Character Lists
+* Melee, Ultimate, Smash 64, Rivals of Aether, Splatoon<sup>*</sup> and Custom Character Lists
-* Hook into Scoreboard Assistant, Stream Control<sup>*</sup>, OBS
+* Hook into Scoreboard Assistant, Stream Control<sup>**</sup>, Streameta, and OBS
 * Automatic Updates

+<sup>*</sup>There are no characters in the list, but this does set splatoon specific tags which are useful

-<sup>*</sup>you must adjust your configuration to use specific key names listed [here](https://github.com/NikhilNarayana/Melee-YouTube-Uploader/releases/tag/v1.10)
+<sup>**</sup>you must adjust your configuration to use specific key names listed [here](https://github.com/NikhilNarayana/Melee-YouTube-Uploader/releases/tag/v1.10)

 ## How to Setup - Video Version: https://youtu.be/zrcf4t_qk5A
-1. Install [Python 3.7.3](https://www.python.org/downloads/release/python-373/) for your OS with the PATH added and make sure there are no other versions of Python 3.
+1. Install [Python 3.7.3](https://www.python.org/downloads/release/python-373/) for your OS with the PATH added and make sure there are no other versions of Python 3. **You must install Python 3.7.3 or lower, it will not work with future versions**
 2. Install the program by typing `pip3 install -I meleeuploader` into Command Prompt/Terminal.
 If you want untested features you can download the repo and install with `pip3 install -I /path/to/repo`
 3. Start the program by running `meleeuploader` for the Melee character list or `smashuploader` for the Ultimate character list in Command Prompt/Terminal.
 4. Select the YouTube profile you would like to use for the first authentication request and then any google account for the second authentication request.
 If the second one fails, close your web browser and then run the command to open the program again.